yunshi-stacy/week-2/README.md

 We're producing a simple map to help people find health centers in the Philadelphia area.
 Our application has two goals:

+First, we'd like to provide this data in javascript arrays.
+We should print these arrays to the console.
+* On application start, use `console.log` to show an array of arrays in which the first sub-array contains keys and the rest of the arrays contain the 'rows' of our data

-First, we want to know where the health centers are located within the zip codes from 19140 to 19149 (inclusive).
+Second, we want to know where the health centers are located within the zip codes from 19140 to 19149 (inclusive).
-* All and only markers found within the zip code range from 19140 to 19149 (inclusive) should appear
+* All and only markers found within the zip code range from 19140 to 19149 should appear
 * Each marker should have custom content that comes up in a dialog when clicked which tells us the location name

-Second, we'd like to provide users with the ability to export our data in a simplified CSV format.
-We can provide this to them in console printouts.
-* On application start, console.log EITHER:
-    * An array for the keys and an array for each 'row' OR
-    * An array of arrays in which the first sub-array contains keys and the rest of the arrays contain the 'rows' of our CSV

 #### Extra